 Cultural Perspectives in Education & Care

-The Early Years Learning Framework describes Cultural Competence as “much more than an awareness of cultural differences.
-It is the ability to understand, communicate with and effectively interact with people across cultures”.
-The team at Diversity Kids believe that Cultural Competence is also about recognising that all children are born belonging to a culture.
+Cultural responsiveness goes beyond Cultural Competence.
+The Early Years Learning Framework describes Cultural Responsiveness as “much more than an awareness of cultural differences.
+It is the ability to understand, communicate with and effectively interact with people across cultures.
+It is the ability to respect multiple cultural ways of knowing, seeing and living, celebrating and honouring the benefits of diversity”.
+Culturally responsive Educators respect all backgrounds, beliefs, values, customs, lifestyles, languages and social behaviours.
+They are committed to responding to discrimination, bias & unfairness and embedding culture in their practices and curriculums, particularly the cultures represented by children, families and Educators in their settings.
+The team at Diversity Kids believe that Cultural Responsiveness is also about recognising that all children are born belonging to a culture.
 These children often come to our education and care settings with strong cultural identities that may involve traditional practices, values that they are raised with, celebrations and knowledge.
-Cultural Competence embodies Educators taking the time and making an effort to understand the unique sense of culture & belonging that each child experiences within their cultural community and as Educators, working towards creating a care environment that offers a similar sense of belonging (like an extension of the child’s home environment).
-Cultural Competence has both a visible, tangible layer (including things like purchasing multicultural & Aboriginal resources and embedding these in every day practices, celebrating cultural festivals, inviting Aboriginal people to come and tell stories, translating information for families and so on).
-There is also another layer to Cultural Competence that has more to do with our attitudes, knowledge, the relationships we make, the connections we build with our children & families, the way we extend on our knowledge base and our attitudes towards diversity.
+Cultural Responsiveness embodies Educators taking the time and making an effort to understand the unique sense of culture & belonging that each child experiences within their cultural community and as Educators, working towards creating a care environment that offers a similar sense of belonging (like an extension of the child’s home environment).
+Cultural Responsiveness has both a visible, tangible layer (including things like purchasing multicultural & Aboriginal resources and embedding these in every day practices, celebrating cultural festivals, inviting Aboriginal people to come and tell stories, translating information for families and so on).
+There is also another layer to Cultural Responsiveness that has more to do with our attitudes, knowledge, the relationships we make, the connections we build with our children & families, the way we extend on our knowledge base and our attitudes towards cultural diversity.
 It includes the way we effectively communicate and interact with children, families & people across cultures.
-One of the keys to cultivating Cultural Competence is our ability to view Cultural Competence as an ongoing, integral part of a continuous learning process, a life long journey, rather than a destination.
-Cultural Competence and the experience of it varies from person to person and from situation to situation.
+It also includes how we enable children to become culturally competent learners, how we encourage & nurture them to express their cultural being, learn about and respect other cultures.
+One of the keys to cultivating Cultural Responsiveness is our ability to view it as an ongoing, integral part of a continuous learning process, a life long journey, rather than a destination.
+Cultural Responsiveness and the experience of it varies from person to person and from situation to situation.
 It requires a growth mindset, a quest for knowledge around cultures & diversity, ongoing reflection that leads to identifying, learning from and implementing new opportunities and putting cross cultural practices into action.
-In essence, Cultural Competence is an opportunity for limitless learning, an exchange of information, connection and collaboration.
-Developing and cultivating your Cultural Competence invites you to begin by looking into your own cultural background – the experiences, values and knowledge of your own culture, family and community history - and recognising that people from other cultures may not share them.
-Cultural Competence is also looking at everything through a cultural lens and building that into your everyday practices, policies, programs and philosophies.
-What are some tips, tools & skills to help Educators become culturally competent?
-Diversity Kids has developed a Checklist that describes some of the characteristic attitudes, skills & knowedge required to be a Culturally Competent Educator.
-Below is an excerpt from that Checklist: Culturally Competent Educators: Self Reflection:
+In essence, Cultural Responsiveness is an opportunity for limitless learning, an exchange of information, connection and collaboration.
+Developing and cultivating your Cultural Responsiveness invites you to begin by looking into your own cultural background – the experiences, values and knowledge of your own culture, family and community history - and recognising that people from other cultures may not share them.
+Sometimes our Culturally Responsiveness journey forces us to reflect on and challenge any cultural stereotypes and prejudices that we have acquired over time.
+Cultural Responsiveness is also looking at everything through a cultural lens and building that into your everyday practices, policies, programs and philosophies.
+What are some tips, tools & skills to help Educators become culturally responsive?
+Diversity Kids has developed a Checklist that describes some of the characteristic attitudes, skills & knowledge required to be a Culturally Responsive Educator.
+Below is an excerpt from that Checklist: Culturally Responsive Educators: Self Reflection:

 Attitudes: